GrimAnticheat/Grim/README.md

 ### Fully asynchronous and multithreaded design

-* All movement checks and the overwhelming majority of listeners run on the netty thread
+* All movement checks and the overwhelming majority of listeners run on the Netty thread
 * The anticheat can scale to many hundreds of players, if not more
 * Thread safety is carefully thought out
 * The next core allows for this design